dcaribou/streamlit-apps/README.md

 ### buy-for-rent
 Explore the value of buying a house to rent it out vs investing the money somewhere else.
 > What is my ROI if I buy a house to rent it out?

+### calendar-analytics
+A an app for analyzing my calendar data.